Back to Black (song): Background and development

 On 2 April 2013, Amy Winehouse's father, Mitchell Winehouse, used his Twitter profile to reveal that Beyoncé had not informed him of her plans to cover the song and that he wanted income from the song to go to his Amy Winehouse Foundation.
 He wrote, "I don't know about this but what if Beyoncé gave £100,000 to the foundation?
 Do you know how many kids that would help?
 Just putting it out there."
 He later added, "Let me repeat.
 This is the first I have heard of Beyoncé doing Amy's [sic] song."
 Kia Makarechi of The Huffington Post noted that Beyoncé did not use the song as a personal record and thus it was "slightly curious" for Winehouse to request for her to pay out.
 Winehouse later tweeted, "I like Beyoncé's cover and have no probs."
 However, upon hearing the full-length track, he wrote on his Twitter profile, "I just heard the André part of 'Back to Black'.
 Terrible.
 He should have let Beyoncé do it all."

 Release

-In 2013, "Back to Black" was covered by Beyoncé (left) and André 3000 (right) for The Great Gatsby soundtrack.

 On 4 April 2013 a new trailer for the film featured previews of three songs from the soundtrack; a thirty-second preview of the cover of "Back to Black" was among those songs.
 Chris Payne of Billboard magazine praised the cover, which according to him was made unique with the downtempo and EDM wobble.
 A ninety-second snippet of the song also appeared online on 21 April 2013 and was made available for streaming through the iTunes Store.
-A writer of Rap-Up magazine described it as a "dark and haunting collaboration" adding that it features "[André 3000] rapping his verse, while Queen B[eyoncé] burns slow with her seductive vocals."
-Sam Lansky of the website Idolator wrote that the cover was "a fairly sinister, gloomy affair" because of the lyrics, which according to him were connected with Amy Winehouse's death, and the film's noirish bent.
-He further commented that "it strikes us as an unusually dark side of King Bey[oncé], who's supposed to be literally the most poised human being alive".
-Speaking about the modification of the lyrics, he noted that it was "but a little odd" and concluded the review by saying, "It's eerie but cool, and a fitting tribute to Winehouse's legacy."
 The full version of the song premiered on Mark Ronson's East Village Radio show on 26 April 2013.
-Upon its release, Ronson, who co-wrote the original song, commented that it was a "wonderful take on our song" and added: "I'm flattered and honoured, I know Amy would be too."
+Upon its release, Ronson, who co-wrote the original song, commented that it was a "wonderful take on our song" and added: "I'm flattered and I know Amy would be too."